GLBA Audits, Laws & Risk Assessment Strategies

 If a financial institution collects or uses NPI in any way (which virtually all financial institutions will), then it must comply with the GLBA’s Privacy Rule.
 Among many other things, this requires providing an adequate privacy notice to all customers.
 Financial institutions must also give their customers the right to opt-out of having their NPI shared with non-affiliated third parties.

 The Privacy Rule also establishes compliance obligations with regard to “consumers” who do not become “customers.”
 These obligations differ in a variety of different ways.
-As a result, financial institutions must ensure that their GLBA compliance programs adequately address both classes of individuals.
+As a result, financial institutions must ensure that their GLBA audit programs adequately address both classes of individuals.

 The Privacy Rule establishes strict requirements for privacy notices and the right to opt-out notices.
 It also establishes exceptions for when notices are not required.
 Before deciding not to provide a privacy or opt-out notice, financial institutions must carefully review the Privacy Rule’s exceptions and clearly document their justification for asserting that an exception applies.

-What is the GLBA Safeguards Rule?
+What is the GLBA Audit Safeguards Rule?

 The Safeguards Rule goes farther than the Privacy Rule, requiring financial institutions to implement stringent security protocols in order to protect customers’ NPI.
 The Safeguards Rule also addresses breach notification in the event that customers’ NPI becomes compromised.